 In Fortalitium Scientiae a recipe by the Roseae Crucis Friedrich Grick seems to involve the use of astronomical planets during operations and so Ephemerides knowledge.

-The issue is crucial since apparently this could differentiate the alchemical authors we are used to read from the Roseae Crucis authors, not only because of their belief in the Magysterium Magnum, or preparation of the Philosophers Stone to reach other states of being, but also for the presence of an additional alchemical tool like the external influences not only by the astronomical Sun and Moon, but also by the astronomical little planets of our galaxy.
-And that not in the way the classic spagyria seems to have misunderstood, in fact Roseae Crucis don’t seem to trivially cast horoscopes for the matters to be prepared, we are before something very different.
+The issue is crucial since apparently, this could differentiate the alchemical authors we are used to reading from the Roseae Crucis authors, not only because of their belief in the Magysterium Magnum, or preparation of the Philosophers Stone to reach other states of being but also for the presence of an additional alchemical tool like the external influences not only by the astronomical Sun and Moon but also by the astronomical little planets of our galaxy.
+And that is not in the way the classic spagyric seems to have misunderstood, in fact, Roseae Crucis don’t seem to trivially cast horoscopes for the matters to be prepared, we are before something very different.

-We know that sometimes spagyrics use to cast real horoscopes for their operations: they claim the presence of Mars to get a rubefacient and fortifying product, or Venus to boost the cellular metamorphosis and relax, Saturn as anti-inflammatory and antipyretic, or as an astro ruler for every matter, i.e. Saturn for Atropa Belladonna, Mars for Arnica Montana or Venus for Achillea Millefolium.
-This way of operating is nothing more that to cast an astral chart as an astrologer could do to suggest us the right moment to apply for a job or to get pregnant.
-It goes without saying that this modus operandi is largely ludicrous if applied in laboratory, since, even letting aside the precession of equinoxes, an astral chart is round and nobody in the earth can prevent a positive aspect in a certain astrological house to become totally negative in the opposite house.
+We know that sometimes spagyrics use to cast real horoscopes for their operations: they claim the presence of Mars to get a rubefacient and fortifying product, or Venus to boost the cellular metamorphosis and relax, Saturn as anti-inflammatory and antipyretic, or as an Astro ruler for every matter, i.e. Saturn for Atropa Belladonna, Mars for Arnica Montana or Venus for Achillea Millefolium.
+This way of operating is nothing more than to cast an astral chart as an astrologer could do to suggest us the right moment to apply for a job or to get pregnant.
+It goes without saying that this modus operandi is largely ludicrous if applied in a laboratory, since, even letting aside the precession of equinoxes, an astral chart is round and nobody on the earth can prevent a positive aspect in a certain astrological house to become totally negative in the opposite house.
 The perfect birth doesn’t exist, in any moment the sky draws positive and negative planetary diagrams in the same proportions.
-Additionally, an all trines product can turn to be as a dull and useless inflated balloon as an all trines person.
-So, more than often it is much better to suffer from oppositions and squares to be highly energized and motivated to get out of the nasty situations.
+Additionally, a trine product can turn out to be as dull and useless as an inflated balloon as an all trines person.
+So, more than often it is much better to suffer from opposition and squares to be highly energized and motivated to get out of nasty situations.
 Relying on this evidence alchemists have always rejected the silly idea to cast horoscopes, but almost look at the Sun and Moon.
-At best the more learned of them look for stars in a moonless night to fecund our magnet/Mercurius Philosophorum.
-But I actually never heard of waiting for the conjunction of Saturn and Mars in the novilunio for our last cooking, or the presence of Jupiter in the last degrees of Acquarius to try a transmutation.
-No mentioning the fact that the orbit of Saturn, so present in the Roseae Crucis recipes, is so slow that we should even wait 28 years for performing the same operation.
-In any case this will not be a horoscope, but a calendar.
+At best the more learned of them look for stars on a moonless night to fecund our magnet/Mercurius Philosophorum.
+But I actually never heard of waiting for the conjunction of Saturn and Mars in the new moon for our last cooking, or the presence of Jupiter in the last degrees of Aquarius to try a transmutation.
+No mention the fact that the orbit of Saturn, so present in the Roseae Crucis recipes, is so slow that we should even wait 28 years for performing the same operation.
+In any case, this will not be a horoscope, but a calendar.
 And I don’t know if the direct observation of the sky can speed things up.

 The following recipe is almost improbable in its lack of operational details.
-It seems that Grick would instead focus the reader attention to the presence of planets position, which I can summarize as follows:
+It seems that Grick would instead focus the reader’s attention on the presence of the planets’ position, which I can summarize as follows:

 Now the entire recipe: ” Mix some Tutia (1) together with a little of Mumia (2) powder and pour on potash in which a gold ducat has been melted.
 Put the whole on moderately warm coal, in the period when Saturn is in Fishes.
 One obtains a powder very like ground gold.
 To this add a little mercury mixed with human saliva, as well as an equal quantity of Aeris Flos (3).
-Make the whole melted into a crucible where some crystalline sulfur containing arsenic has been previously melted.
-All that when Saturn and Mars meet during novilunio.
-In this way one obtains a powder to be placed into an oven.
+Make the whole melted into a crucible where some sulfur in crystalline form and containing arsenic has been previously melted.
+All that is when Saturn and Mars meet during the new moon.
+In this way, one obtains a powder to be placed into an oven.

 - K.K.
-Doberer’s note: grey arsenious anhydride, other researchers explication: zinc oxide.
-In the specific case I think: Mercurius Philosophorum;
+Doberer’s note: grey arsenious anhydride, other researchers’ explication: zinc oxide.
+In this specific case I think: Mercurius Philosophorum;

 - My note: the ferment-tincture;